unicef-polymer/etools-content-panel/README.md

 # \<etools-content-panel\>

 A simple panel with heading to display content in an organized manner.
-You can chose to display or to not display the header and align the title: left, center and right, make it uppercase.
+You can chose to display or to not display the header and align the title: left, center and right, make it uppercase or capitalize.
 It also has a disabled state.

 ## Usage